 Military AutoSource Announces 7th Annual Operation Homeward Bound

+For the 7th year, Military AutoSource (MAS), the exclusive DoD-authorized car-buying program for U.S. Military overseas has launched Operation Homeward Bound.

-$7,500 Awarded - For U.S. Military and DoD Personnel Serving OCONUSWOODBURY, NY, UNITED STATES, August 22, 2024 /EINPresswire.com/ -- For the seventh consecutive year, Military AutoSource (MAS), the exclusive DoD-authorized car-buying program for U.S. Military overseas, has partnered with the Ford Motor Company to launch Operation Homeward Bound.
+MAS is honored to extend this level of support to our dedicated service members.
+Operation Homeward Bound is one of the many ways we demonstrate our ongoing commitment to the military community.”WOODBURY, NY, UNITED STATES, August 25, 2024 /EINPresswire.com/ -- For the seventh consecutive year, Military AutoSource (MAS), the exclusive DoD-authorized car-buying program for U.S. Military overseas, has partnered with the Ford Motor Company to launch Operation Homeward Bound.

 This initiative underscores the commitment of MAS to support service members stationed or deployed overseas, offering them a chance to reconnect with loved ones back home.